 How many times have you said this to yourself when working in Photoshop?
 I can attest that this was a common refrain in my head when I first started working in Photoshop as a photographer.

 Hey there!
 I’m Cara, and I’m going to show you a simple tip that will save you a lot of frustration when working in Photoshop.
-Read on to learn how to undo in Photoshop in various ways and when to use each method.
+Read on to learn how to undo and redo in Photoshop in various ways and when to use each method.

 Table of Contents

 If you’ve ever used a computer, you are probably already familiar with the hotkeys Ctrl + Z or Command + Z. This allows you to undo the last action taken in word processing programs and many other types of software.

 It works the same in Photoshop.
 Just hit this hotkey combination to undo the last action you took.

 If for some reason you like doing things the long way, you can also access the command by clicking Edit in the menu bar.
 The first option in the dropdown menu is Undo (action), and (action) will be whatever the last action was that you took.

 In this case, I used the brush tool, so it shows Undo Brush Tool.

 If you liked what you did, you can Redo the action by hitting Shift + Ctrl + Z (Shift + Command + Z).
 If you want to go back and forth (undoing and redoing the last action) you can use Alt + Ctrl + Z (Option + Command + Z).
 This is helpful when I can’t make up my mind (which happens a lot, lol).

 But this method of undoing has its limitations – the main one being you can only go back one step at a time.
 So here are some other methods for how to undo in Photoshop.